scarvalhojr/aoc-cli/README.md

   Code event.
 - Load Advent of Code session cookie from a file.
 - Save puzzle description to a file in Markdown format.
+- Check your progress in your Advent of Code calendar.
 - Show the state of private leaderboards.

 ## Installation options 🎅